 Every year, when it’s time to define the budgets, capacity planning comes to slap you in the face.
 Teams and departments are requested to list their future projects and resource needs.
 Forecasts are made.
-Some guesses are made.
-Some figures are “tweaked”.
-Et voilà.
+Some guesses are shaped.
+Some figures are ‘tweaked’.
+Et voila.
 We need x people (FTEs) to complete our projects successfully, while keeping the business up and running.
 But what’s the foundation of these estimations?
-Based on my experience: the gut feeling of a highly conservative newly baptized resource manager.
+Most likely gut feeling, in combination with some Excel sheets’ data, manually gathered from previous projects.

 Reinventing The Wheel

 When it comes to planning, Excel is probably the most commonly used tool.
 The problem though: we mostly reinvent the same Excel file.
-Always new, but mostly slightly better.
+Always new, but slightly better.
 To be frank, at Threon, we used to do that too.
-But time is money, and reinventing eats money for breakfast!
-That’s why we decided to approach things differently and found a sustainable solution (find out more here).
-But now, let's dive deep into the wonderful world of resource management and see what’s what.
+But time is money!
+That’s why we decided to approach things differently.
+We developed T-Capacity, a tool that offers organizations a simple and efficient means to create understanding and facilitate decision making regarding (long-term) resource allocation (find out more here).
+But now, let's take a deep dive into the wonderful world of resource management.